DIY a vintage crate with Mod Podge and a wooden thrift store crate or storage box. Add a vintage label for extra flair!

 - Wood stain in the color of your choice

-First step is to stain that box cause that wood is too light to be vintage.
-I grabbed some stain I had on hand and applied it to all surfaces.
+Stain the unfinished box so the wood will look vintage.
+I used some stain I had on hand and applied it to all surfaces.

-While that dried, I found printable vintage fruit crate labels and hit the jackpot over at Vintage Holiday Crafts!
-I sized the labels to fit my crate and printed them out.
+Find and size the labels to fit the crate and print them out.
+While the stain dried, I found printable vintage fruit crate labels and hit the jackpot over at Vintage Holiday Crafts!

 I have learned tons about the proper way to use Mod Podge over the years, so that knowledge came in handy for this project.

 Cut your labels out and apply a layer of Mod Podge to the BACK of your labels and let dry.
 That is right — don’t apply them yet.

 After that coat dries, then apply a coat of Mod Podge to your crate and apply the label.
 This makes sure your application is as smooth as possible.
 I was always getting wrinkles in my Podge projects…not anymore!
 After my labels dried, I broke out my Ryobi Lithium Ion Drill.

 The RYOBI 18V ONE+ Lithium Ion Compact Drill Kit won in my book, hands down.
 There are so many advantages with the Lithium Ion: the battery life, holding a charge four times longer, and the battery compatibility with other Ryobi Lithium Ion tools.
 There are all of those advantages!

 What won me over completely?
 THE WEIGHT!!
 It is soooo much lighter than any other drill I have used.
 Girls….buy it for Father’s Day or birthdays or whatever but USE IT for YOU!
 Every girl needs a drill to love….don’t y’all think…